eucalyptus/euca-demo/doc/install-mjc-sba-3-manual.md

-# Install Procedure for region us-sba-5
+# Install Procedure for region mjc-sba-3
-## 5-Node (4+1) Hybrid (Virtual/Physical) POC
+## 3-Node (2+1) Hybrid (Virtual/Physical) POC

-This document describes the manual procedure to install region us-sba-5.mjcconsulting.com, based partially on the "4-node reference architecture", with 3 Cloud-level hosts, 1 Cluster-level host, and 1 Node Controller, in MCrawford's home virtualization environment.
+This document describes the manual procedure to install region **mjc-sba-3**, based partially on the "4-node reference architecture", with 1 Cloud-level host, 1 Cluster-level host, and 1 Node Controller, in the MCrawford home virtualization environment.

-However, this variant will use KVM virtualization on one physical host to create the 4 control-plane nodes as KVM virtual machines using libvirt, but outside of the control of Eucalyptus.
+However, this variant will use KVM virtualization on one physical host to create the 2 control-plane nodes as KVM virtual machines using libvirt, but outside of the control of Eucalyptus.
 Combined with a second physical host which has Eucalyptus directly installed to act as a node controller.
 This variant is also setup to use a VLAN trunk into the node controller host